exercism/docs/product/tasks.md

 ## Tags

-For an issue to be considered a task, it has to be labelled with one or more task-specific labels.
+For an issue to be considered a task, it has to be labeled with one or more task-specific labels.
 Maintainers can thus choose to only make some issues show up as tasks.

 Each task label is defined as: `x:<type>/<value>` and five task types are supported: